Notice regarding the quality of machine translation

 Under certain conditions, the national may obtain a training exemption.
 For further clarification, it is advisable to refer to Article 8 of the decree of 12 December 2008.

-To go further Article 8 of the December 12, 2008 order for the application of Section R. 1311-3 of the Public Health Code and relating to the training of persons who implement skin-breaking tattooing and body piercing techniques.
+For further information: Article 8 of the December 12, 2008 order for the application of Section R. 1311-3 of the Public Health Code and relating to the training of persons who implement skin-breaking tattooing and body piercing techniques.

 c.
 Some peculiarities of the regulation of the activity

 Accessibility and safety rules

 If the premises are open to the public, the professional must comply with the rules on public institutions (ERP):

 For more information, please refer to the "Public Receiving Establishment (ERP)" sheet.